be9904/be9904.github.io/_posts/2023-08-25-liminal-space.md

 ### Toon Shading

 In the planning phase, our team decided that a toon style would better suit our fictional universe than making everything look photorealistic.
 We achieved this effect by using Unity's toon shader package, which was applied to the coin character and every item in the vending machine.
-As a result, it helped emphasize crucial elements of our universe with the outline effect.
+As a result, the toon style along with the outline effect helped emphasize crucial elements of our universe.

 <p align="center">
   <img src="/assets/img/2023-08-25-liminal-space/toon.png" width="70%" height="70%">